JvanKatwijk/qt-dab/README.md

 ----------------------------------------------------------------------

-While it has been possible for a long time to set some colors to the displays, 3.5.3 sets colors to the various buttons (in total there are 18 push buttons).
+While it has been possible for a long time to set some colors to the displays, 3.5.3 colors the various buttons (in total there are 18 push buttons, 16 on the main GUI, two on the technical data widget).
-Since colors are a matter of taste, and setting all buttons to the same color seems rather boring, starting in version 3.5.2 there is the possibility to set a base color for each button as well as the color for the button text.
+Since selecting a color is a matter of taste, and setting all buttons to the same color seems rather boring, starting in version 3.5.3 there is the possibility to set a base color for each button as well as the color for the button text.
 (Dark base colors require light colored text and vice versa).

 The ".ini" file is the place to specify the settings for the button colors.
+The :.ini" file contains a special section, *colorSettings*, containing color settings.
 For a button, e.g. "muteButton", "muteButton_color=xxx" is used to set the base color to "xxx" (provided "xxx" is a valid color name), and "muteButton_font=xxx" is used to set the color of the text on the button.

-The documentation contains a full specification of the names of the buttons and a list of allowable color names.

-The file  "./dab-maxi/color-scheme" contains a list of possible settings for the colors.
-This file is best included in the ".ini" file.
+The documentation contains a full specification of the *names* of the buttons and a list of allowable *color names* while the file  "./dab-maxi/color-scheme" contains a list of possible settings for the colors. *This file is best included in the ".ini" file*.

-For color setting in the displays, there are 4 possible settings (displaycolor, gridcolor, curvecolor and brush), see the documentation.
+For setting in  colors the displays, there are 4 possible settings (displaycolor, gridcolor, curvecolor and brush), see the documentation.

 ---------------------------------------------------------------------------